AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 # Generate Document of Record for Adaptive Forms {#generate-document-of-record-for-adaptive-forms}

+>[!NOTE]
+>
+>Using AcroForm as a template for Document of Record feature is in the Prerelease Channel for July 2021.
+The feature which will be generally available in the Aug 2021 release.

 ## Overview {#overview}

 After submitting a form, your customers generally want to keep a record, in print or in document format, of the information they have filled in the form for their future reference.
 This is referred to as a Document of Record.